bmaxdk/OpenAI-Gym-FrozenLakeEnv/README.md

 Towards using the FrozenLake environment for the dynamic programming setting, we had to first download the file containing the FrozenLakeEnv class.
 Then, we added a single line of code to share the one-step dynamics of the MDP with the agent.

+    """"
     # obtain one-step dynamics for dynamic programming setting
     self.P = P
+    """
 The new FrozenLakeEnv class was then saved in a Python file frozenlake.py, which we will use (instead of the original OpenAI Gym file) to create an instance of the environment.

-Your Workspace
+# Your Workspace
 You will write all of your implementations within the classroom, using an interface identical to the one shown below.
-Your Workspace contains five files:
+Your Workspace contains four files:

-frozenlake.py - contains the FrozenLakeEnv class
+## frozenlake.py - contains the FrozenLakeEnv class
-Dynamic_Programming.ipynb - the mini project notebook where you will write all of your implementations (this is the only file that you will modify!) check_test.py - contains unit tests that you will use to verify that your implementations are correct plot_utils.py - contains a plotting function for visualizing state-value functions The Dynamic_Programming.ipynb notebook can be found below.
+## Dynamic_Programming.ipynb - the mini project notebook where you will write all of your implementations (this is the only file that you will modify!)
+## check_test.py - contains unit tests that you will use to verify that your implementations are correct
+## plot_utils.py - contains a plotting function for visualizing state-value functions

 Note that it is broken into parts, which are designed to be completed at different parts of the lesson.
 For instance, you will complete Parts 0 and 1 in the concept titled Mini Project: DP (Parts 0 and 1).
 Then, you should wait to complete Part 2 until you reach the Mini Project: DP (Part 2) c